CritteRo/FiveDivision/README.md

 * Community goals would be large scale challenges.
 * Every player can participate in mission completions, killing specific faction members, etc.

+### Outposts:
+* Outposts are landmarks around LS, used by Division forces, or other enemy factions.
+Enemy AI can attack Division outposts at any time (maybe only if there is at least 1 player online).
+* Players can capture those outposts, unlocking Fast Travel and spownpoints around the map.

 ### Arena:
 * PvP 1vs1 arena.
 Players can queue for arena matchmaking, or challenge or players directly.